Depressing bitter single sentence maxims that opened my naive eyes and made me want to choose to be a better person than most La Rouchefoucauld

 And they represent a perspective rarely "expressed in daily life Selfless action is a deeply appealing concept and many people wish fervently to believe "in daily life Selfless action is a deeply appealing concept and many people wish fervently to believe it Yet it is an incontestable fact that most of what we do even apparently altruistic actions benefits ourselves in one way or anotherPoliticians fight to pass legislation to benefit their constituents who then return the politician to power businessmen give their employees a raise who thus work Beyond Words: Daily Readings in the ABC's of Faith (Buechner, Frederick) harder and take less vacation a friend picks me up from the airport bute expects me to do something for The Eatonville Anthology him in the future a man returns a wallete found on the street is given a reward and then is lauded on social media And of course altruism towards one s family is the easiest thing to explain this way since the family is just an extension of the self psychologically and genetically Some may find this way of thinking gloomy and unproductive But I do think it is important to keep in mind our tendency to act out of self interest for in my experience it is those who are most attached to the idea of selfless action who most often treat other people badly It is a dangerous thing to think that virtue is on your side And personally I find it a great relief to see myself as an ordinary animal rather than a moral machine Self knowledge reuires knowledge of our less onorabl.
 Isms and general maxims of conduct Francois de la Rochefoucauld 1613 1680 concentrated the results of the observatio. .EXPERIENCE AND THEY REPRESENT A PERSPECTIVE

 E motives and pretending otherwise can lead to a kind of self alienation We become so accustomed to disguise ourselves to others that at last we become so accustomed to disguise ourselves to others that at last we disguised to ourselves But this dark view of uman nature must be tempered in two respects First not even La Rochefoucauld thought that all actions were driven by vice He thinks true virtue is rare but that it does exist Second La Rouchefoucauld often points out that our vices prompt us to act virtuously than virtue ever could The praise bestowed upon us is at least useful in rooting us in the practice of virtue Or elsewhere Interest which is accused of all our misdeeds often should be praised for our good deeds After all the actions I described above are all virtuous actionsAnd this for me is the key insight of La Rochefoucauld s cynicism seeing our self interest not as inherently bad but as a kind as inherently bad but as a kind neutral force which can be channeled for good or for evil This insight alone could prevent a lot of needless guilt More importantly once we accept this premise we can easily shape our lives and societies For we Das Glücksbüro have discovered the secret of living together finding arrangement in which self interest overlaps The full title of the text is Reflections or Aphorisms and Moral Maxims and in centered text below the title are the words Our virtues are usually only vices in disguise The subtitle says as much as the title These aphorisms are bitter as they are pithy Perhaps not bitter say rather that La Rochefoucauld was not optimistic aboutuman nature Very few of these aphorisms speak of love friendship virtue or Bodies in the Bog and the Archaeological Imagination humility with anything but skepticismGivenow nearly sublimely pessimistic La Rochefoucauld s attitude is I m not sure what to think about the translator s claim that it is one of the most deeply felt most intensely lived texts in French literatureA selectionWe all Daughter of Moloka'i have strength enough to endure the troubles of others 19Our promises are made in proportion to ouropes but kept in proportion to our fears 38In order to succeed in the world people do their utmost to appear successful 56Everyone complains of The Santa Cruz Haggadah - Leader's Edition (Regular) his memory but nobody ofis judgement 89Old people are fond of giving good advice it consoles them for no longer being capable of setting a bad example 93Hope may be a lying jade but she does at any rate lead us to the end of our lives along a pleasant path 168When our vices give us up we flatter ourselves that we are giving up them 192Pride refuses to owe self love to pay 228We often forgive those who bore us but we cannot forgive those who find us boring 304We find few guilty of ingratitude while we are still in a position to This Could Be Our Future help them 306There are few sensible people we find except those who share our opinions 347Our enemies are nearer the truth in their opinion of us than we are ourselves 458The reason for so much outcry against maxims that lay bare theuman Keepers of the Record: The History of the Hudson's Bay Company Archives heart is that people are afraid ofaving their own laid bare 524 Some of the maxims that caught my eyePhilosophy triumphs easily over past evils and future evils but present evils triumph over itMaxim 22We ave strength than "will and it is often merely for an excuse we say things are impossible Maxim 30Those who apply themselves "and it is often merely for an excuse we say things are impossible Maxim 30Those who apply themselves closely to little things often become incapable of great thingsMaxim 41We ave not enough strength to follow all our reason Maxim 42Happiness is in the taste and not in the things themselves we are Entdeckungsreise in Die S�dsee Und Nach Der Berings Stra�e Zur Erforschung Einer Nord�stlichen Durchfahrt Vol 1 happy from possessing what we like not from possessing what others like Maxim 48There are no accidents so unfortunate from which skilled men will not draw some advantage nor so fortunate that foolish men will not turn them to theirurt Maxim 59Old men delight in giving good advice as a consolation for the fact that they can no longer set bad examples Maxim 93It is far easier to be wise for others than to be so for oneself Maxim 132No man is clever enough to know all the evil Lace Leather he does Maxim 269We should not judge of a man s merit byis great abilities but by the use Instrumentation and Sensors for Engineering Applications he makes of them Maxim 437Few things are needed to make a wise manappy nothing can make a fool content that is why most men are miserable Maxim LXXX Video review.
-Ns and insights of a life deeply engaged in the great eevnts of is time in is classic Maxims first published in 16.
+Ns and insights of a life deeply engaged in the great eevnts of Cold Calling Techniques (That Really Work!) his time inis classic Maxims first published in 16.